Top 10 Problems you may face on Everest Base Camp Trek

 Remote Himalayan villages have limited or poor access to the internet and mobile networks, which can be frustrating for trekkers who rely on constant connectivity.

-To overcome this challenge, inform your loved ones about your trek plans in advance, carry a satellite phone for emergencies, and embrace the opportunity to disconnect from the digital world.
+To overcome this challenge, inform your loved ones about your trek plans, carry a satellite phone for emergencies, and embrace the opportunity to disconnect from the digital world.
 Enjoy the tranquility and natural beauty of the region without the distractions of the virtual one.

 7. Trail Congestion